dmora127/tutorial-ONT-Basecalling/README.md

 done
 ```

 You can use this merged FASTQ file for running FastQC, mapping, or variant calling in the next sections.
 The recommended next step is to run FastQC to assess the quality of your basecalled reads.
-You can find a tutorial on running FastQC on the OSPool [here](https://portal.osg-htc.org/documentation/software_examples/bioinformatics/tutorial-fastqc/).
+You can find a step-by-step tutorial on running [FastQC on the OSPool](https://portal.osg-htc.org/documentation/software_examples/bioinformatics/tutorial-fastqc/) on our documentation portal.

 ## Next Steps

-Now that you've completed the long-read genomics tutorial on the OSPool, you're ready to adapt these workflows for your own data and research questions.
+Now that you've completed this long-read genomics tutorial on the OSPool, you're ready to adapt these workflows for your own data and research questions.
 Here are some suggestions for what you can do next:

 🧬 Apply the Workflow to Your Own Data
 * Replace the tutorial datasets with your own POD5 files and reference genome.